28 Secret Clamping Tricks from Woodworkers

 Medium-size handscrews have 5/8 in. of usable jaw surface above the screws, so they grip the board like two long-jawed vises.
 This tip is especially useful when routing molding profiles on narrow boards.
 You can also screw the handscrews to a piece of 3/4-in plywood on your shop floor and use them to hold doors for edge-planing.
 Here’s another cool handscrew hack for the workshop.

-Bar Clamp Vise
+Woodworking Bar Clamps Vise

 Slender, curvy workpieces tend to slip and slide in regular woodworking vises, so try Richard Chowin’s great alternative.
 Clamp a bar or pipe clamp in your bench vise, then tighten the clamp to grip the workpiece at each end.
 Your future masterpiece won’t move a smidgen while you work, and you’ll have access to all the curves and recesses along its length.
 This vise also works great for holding more delicate projects for sanding or ﬁnishing.